emfmesquita/beyondhelp/README.md

 - Enables click to roll on most of the tables of the compendium and description pages.

 ### Add Tooltips Plugin
-- Extra button on all editors of the site that enables to add all kinds of tooltips (including beta of homebrew magic items, monsters and spells).
+- Extra button on all editors of the site that enables to add all kinds of tooltips:
+    - Actions, Conditions, Equipments, Magic Items, Monsters, Senses, Skills, Spells and Weapon Properties;
+    - (Beta) Backgrounds and Feats;
+    - (Beta) Homebrew: Backgrounds, Feats, Magic Items, Monsters and Spells.
+Both from lists and personal collection.

+P.S.: Background, Feat and Homebrew tooltips may cease to work if the implementation of tooltips change on dndbeyond.com.
+Also tooltips of private creation are only viewable by the creator, not even by people that are on the same campaign with sharing enabled.

 ### Character Page Favicon
 - Changes the favicon of character page and character builder page to the character avatar.